yugabyte/yugabyte-db/docs/content/latest/deploy/multi-dc/2dc-deployment.md

 **For unidirectional replication**

-Connect to “yugabyte-consumer” universe using the YSQL shell (`ysqlsh`) or the YCQL shell (`cqlsh`), and then confirm that you can see expected records.
+Connect to “yugabyte-consumer” universe using the YSQL shell (`ysqlsh`) or the YCQL shell (`ycqlsh`), and then confirm that you can see expected records.

 **For bidirectional replication**